fabric8io/fabric8-test/perf_tests/osioperf/scripts/booster-che-workspace/README.md

 before starting another iteration.

 ## Scenario
 The scenario is logically divided into the following phases:
  * Login user
- * Create new space
+ * Create a new space
  * Create a quick-start project
- * Build pipeline until asked for approval
+ * Create a Che workspace and work with the booster
  * Remove the space

 ### Login user (`login`)